19 Sights in Hiroshima, Japan (with Map and Images)

 Hiroshima Tōshō-gū (広島東照宮) is a Shinto shrine in Hiroshima, Hiroshima Prefecture, Japan.
 It is Tōshō-gū shrine, which enshrines the first Shōgun of the Tokugawa Shogunate, Tokugawa Ieyasu.

-The Memorial Monument (Genbaku Shibatsu Salehi) is a memorial to the Hiroshima Peace Memorial Park in Hiroshima City, Hiroshima Prefecture.
-The official name is the Hiroshima Peace City Memorial Monument.
+The Cenotaph for the Atomic Bomb Victims is a memorial monument located in the Hiroshima Peace Memorial Park in Hiroshima City, Hiroshima Prefecture.
+The official name is Hiroshima Peace City Monument.

 Share